 - ST6 2NS

-Sneyd Academy is an inclusive primary school with a nursery class for pupils ages from 3 to 11 years.
+Sneyd Academy is a large inclusive primary school, including a nursery class, for pupils ages from 3 to 11 years.

 - Contact Name